fission-codes/ipfs-cluster-aws/README.md

 - deployment environment
   - [`shell.nix`](shell.nix) is loaded by `nix-shell` and includes dependencies and scripts used for infrastructure deployment
 - infrastructure
-  - TODO [`variables.tf`](variables.tf) defines inputs to the infrastructure that you can configure
+  - [`variables.tf`](variables.tf) defines inputs to the infrastructure that you can configure
-  - TODO [`main.tf`](main.tf) defines the AWS cloud resources (vpc, sg, acl, ec2, ebs, r53, etc.) deployed via Terraform, ie. a bunch of cloud servers running NixOS
+  - [`main.tf`](main.tf) defines the AWS cloud resources (vpc, sg, acl, ec2, ebs, r53, etc.) deployed via Terraform, ie. a bunch of cloud servers running NixOS
 - operating sysem configuration
   - TODO [`ipfs-cluster-node.nix`](ipfs-cluster-node.nix`) is a NixOS profile for running an `ipfs-cluster` node with all required services and configuration
   - TODO [`ipfs-cluster.nix`](ipfs-cluster.nix) is a NixOS module for running the `ipfs-cluster` service

+### Security

+The Terraform state `terraform.tfstate` contains [sensitive data](https://www.terraform.io/docs/state/sensitive-data.html) and should be [stored remotely](https://www.terraform.io/docs/state/remote.html) or encrypted.

+If you don't specify a `public_key` variable, a private key without a passphrase is generated and saved to `SECRET_private_key`.
+For production use, generate a key with passphrase (stored in your keychain), specify this variable and let ssh find the private key, eg. via `.ssh/config`.